DeanBurke/DreamBuild/README.md

     * Flask walkthrough project

+    * I Think Therefore I Blog

     * Hello Django

     * Boutique Ado

 * I used the [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/) documentation pages throughout this project, which were extremely helpful for styling.

 * Slack was used throughout the project, as small issues arose.
 Previous students having similar queries really assited me as the solution was talked through my other helpful members of [Code Institute](https://codeinstitute.net/).
+The tutor team was also an incredible help throughout!

 * [StackOverflow](https://stackoverflow.com/) was also of great assistance throughout.
-The amount of detailed information was incredible to have, one particular issue that was solved through [StackOverflow](https://stackoverflow.com/) was the following:
+The amount of detailed information was incredible to have, a few particular issues that were solved through [StackOverflow](https://stackoverflow.com/) were the following:
     * Setting cards all same height and width without stretching the image was resolved with this [article](https://stackoverflow.com/questions/37287153/how-to-get-images-in-bootstraps-card-to-be-the-same-height-width).
+    * Setting up the initial discount code logic, this [article](https://stackoverflow.com/questions/65678232/how-to-redeem-coupon-code-which-i-created-in-django) put me on the right track

 * [Codepen.io](https://codepen.io/), in particular some work by [Lewis Carey](https://codepen.io/lewismcarey) helped with the CSS for the 'Free Delivery' ticker used throughout the website.
     * This [pen](https://codepen.io/lewismcarey/pen/GJZVoG) in particular.